 - Metal binder clips

-- Electronic media including computer disks and diskettes or CDs
+- Electronic media including computer disks, diskettes, or CDs

 - Books, either hardback or paperback